 For steel fibre-reinforced shotcrete, test report for flexural toughness according to ASTM C1550 shall be submitted to the Contract Administrator at least 2 weeks prior to the placement of the shotcrete.
 Test specimens shall be prepared using the same materials and mix design as the shotcrete to be used in the work.
 Test results shall not be more than 6 months old at the time of submission.
 Testing shall be carried out by an independent laboratory, acceptable to the Owner, and certified by the Canadian Council of Independent Laboratories (CCIL) - Concrete Certification or equivalent qualification programme acceptable to the Owner.

-The test report shall indicate that the flexural toughness meets the minimum of 2 weeks for information purposes prior to the application of shotcrete: requirement specified in the Contract Documents.
+The test report shall indicate that the flexural toughness meets the minimum requirement specified in the Contract Documents.